takimafr/spring-dbunit/README.md

 </dependency>
 ```

-For older versions, see: [Maven](https://github.com/excilys/spring-dbunit/wiki/maven) Wiki page.
+For older versions of Spring DBUnit, read [the Maven](https://github.com/excilys/spring-dbunit/wiki/maven) Wiki page.

->Note that you need version 1.1.X if you use Spring 3.X
+>Note that you need version 1.1.X of DBUnit if you use Spring 3.X

 ## Documentation